 The learning objectives for this major include the following:

-- Gaining factual knowledge leading to competency in the knowledge base of counseling and psychology.
+- Gaining basic understanding and factual knowledge leading to competency in the field of counseling psychology.

 - Learning fundamental principles, generalizations, and theories related to counseling and psychology.

-- Developing skills, competencies, and points of view needed by professionals in the counseling field.
+- Developing skills, competencies, and points of view needed by professionals in the field of counseling psychology.

-- Developing a clearer understanding of, and commitment to, personal biblical values for use in Christian counseling.
+- Developing a clearer understanding of, and commitment to, personal biblical values and ethical reasoning and decision making for use in the field of counseling psychology.